Aspartame: Science Behind the Cancer Claims

 Part 2 of 3

-Aspartame is the artificial sweetener often found in blue packets with the name EQUAL or in soda under the name NutraSweet.
-According to headlines, the World Health Organization (WHO) has declared it’s a possible cancer risk and “non-sugar sweeteners” should NOT be used for weight control.
+Aspartame is the artificial sweetener found in blue packets labeled Equal.
+It's also used in many diet sodas and sold under the brand name NutraSweet.
+According to news reports, the World Health Organization declared it a possible cancer risk, and that same organization said non-sugar sweeteners shouldn't be used for weight control.
+Both claims are worth looking at more carefully.

 Part 1 2 3